The Three Rs of Finding the Feel Good

 Regardless of what option we choose, knowing that compromising the “feel good” is NOT an option is what serves our successful manifestations!

-In the meantime, I’d love to hear your tips for resolving conflicting feel goods.
+I’d love to hear your tips for resolving conflicting feel goods.
 Thanks in advance! 🙂